who-would-know/fortimanager_cert-probe-failure-update/README.md

     Logging into FortiManager
-    Checks if a clone ssl inspection profile of certificate-inspection exists or not Update clone ssl profile or create then update ssl profile with cert-probe-failure = allow from default (Coming soon...Find Firewall Policies and update with new SSL Profile)
+    Checks if a clone ssl inspection profile of certificate-inspection exists or not Update clone ssl profile or create then update ssl profile with cert-probe-failure = allow from default Find Firewall Policies with certificate-inspection and update with new SSL Profile Installs ADOM Policy Package with changes

 Usage